chrisminnick/ai-integration/README.md

 ## 📖 About This Book

-This repository contains all the code examples, demos, and hands-on projects from **"A Developer's Guide to Integrating Generative AI into Applications"** by Chris Minnick, published by Wiley Publishing in 2026.
+This repository contains **all the code examples, demos, and hands-on projects from every chapter** of **"A Developer's Guide to Integrating Generative AI into Applications"** by Chris Minnick, published by Wiley Publishing in 2026.

-The book provides practical guidance for software developers who want to integrate AI capabilities into their applications, covering everything from basic API integration to advanced techniques like RAG (Retrieval-Augmented Generation), vector search, and production-ready AI systems.
+The book provides practical guidance for software developers who want to integrate AI capabilities into their applications, covering everything from basic API integration to advanced techniques like RAG (Retrieval-Augmented Generation), vector search, production-ready AI systems, cost optimization, and advanced orchestration patterns.

 ### Book Details